-No. of Certificate
+No. of Certificate Ministry Responsible:

-Third Country of dispatch: (1)

-Ministry Responsible:

 I. Identification of the animal

 Species:

 Horse

 Breed

 Age

 Sex/Color

 Method of identification and identification ()

 () A passport identifying the equine animal should be attached to this certificate provided that its number is stated.

 (a) No. of identification document (Passport):

 (b) Validated by:

-(Name of competent authority)

 II.
+Origin and destination of the animal

+The animal is to be sent from:

+(Place of export)

+Directly to:

+(Place of destination)

+By aircraft: (3)

+(indicate means of transport & registration marks, flight number or registered name, as appropriate)

+Name and address of Consignor:

+Name and address of Consignee:

+III Health Information

-Origin and destination of the animal The animal is to be sent from: (Place of export) Directly to: (Place of destination) By aircraft: (3) (indicate means of transport & registration marks, fright humber of registered name, as appropriate) Name and address of Consignor: Name and address of Consignee: III.
-Health Information I, the undersigned, certify that the animal described above meets the following requirements: (a) It comes from a country where the following diseases are compulsorily notifiable: African Horse Sickness, Dourine, Glanders, Equine Encephalomyelitis (of all types including VEE), Equine Infectious Anemia, Vesicular Stomatitis, Rabies, and Anthrax. (b) It has been examined today and shows no clinical sign of diseases; (2) (c) It is not intended for slaughter under a national program of infectious or contagious disease eradication; (d) During the three months immediately preceding the exportation (or since birth if the animal is less than three months old or since entry if it was imported directly from the European Community during the previous three months) it has been resident on holdings under veterinary supervision in the United States of America and 30 days prior to dispatch apart from equidae not of equivalent health status, in USDA approved isolation premises. (e) It comes from the territory or in cases of official regionalization according to Community legislation from a part of the territory of a third country in which: I) Venezuelan equine encephalomyelitis has not occurred during the last two years; II) Dourine has not occurred during the last six months; III) Glanders has not occurred during the last six months; IV) either Vesicular Stomatitis has not occurred during the last six months (3) or the animal was tested on a sample of blood taken within 21 days of export on(4) by a virus neutralization test for Vesicular Stomatitis with negative results at a dilution of 1 in 12 (3);
+- I, the undersigned, certify that the animal described above meets the following requirements: - (a) It comes from a country where the following diseases are compulsorily notifiable: African Horse Sickness, Dourine, Glanders, Equine Encephalomyelitis (of all types including VEE), Equine Infectious Anemia, Vesicular Stomatitis, Rabies, and Anthrax. - (b) It has been examined today and shows no clinical sign of diseases; (2) - (c) It is not intended for slaughter under a national program of infectious or contagious disease eradication; - (d) During the three months immediately preceding the exportation (or since birth if the animal is less than three months old or since entry if it was imported directly from the European Community during the previous three months) it has been resident on holdings under veterinary supervision in the United States of America and 30 days prior to dispatch apart from equidae not of equivalent health status, in USDA approved isolation premises. - (e) It comes from the territory or in cases of official regionalization according to Community legislation from a part of the territory of a third country in which: I) Venezuelan equine encephalomyelitis has not occurred during the last two year ars;

+- II) Dourine has not occurred during the last six months; - III) Glanders has not occurred during the last six months; - IV) either Vesicular Stomatitis has not occurred during the last six months (3) or the animal was tested on a sample of blood taken within 21 days of export on ........................(4) by a virus neutralization test for Vesicular Stomatitis with negative results at a dilution of 1 in 12 (3); - v) in the case of an uncastrated male animal older than 180 days, either Equine Viral Arteritis (EVA) has not been officially recorded during the last six months (3),